 Consistent with our Green Bond Framework, we committed to publishing an annual use of proceeds report.
-This report follows on our four historical reports published in November 2018 and 2019, May 2019 and May 2020 available on the Manulife's Investors Relations webpage.
-This report combines the two annual issuances' reports into one, and shows relevant metrics by issuance, including allocation of proceeds, environmental performance indicators, and project examples.
-Sustainalytics - a provider of environmental, social, governance research to institutional investors - who issued the 2nd party opinion on the Framework, has reviewed this report and confirmed its alignment with the Framework4.
+This report follows on our five historical reports published in November 2018, November 2019, May 2019, May 2020 and May 2021 which are available on the Manulife's Investors Relations webpage.
+This report combines the two annual use of proceeds reports into one, and shows relevant metrics by issuance, including allocation of proceeds, environmental performance indicators, and project examples.
+Sustainalytics - a provider of environmental, social, governance research to institutional investors - who issued the 2nd party opinion on the Framework, has reviewed this report and confirmed its alignment with the Framework5.